nesi/python-package-training/_lessons/python-package/03-build.md

 ## Objectives

-You will learn how to build your project.
-Once built, the functionality of your project will become accessible to the Python interpreter and you'll be able to run the installed scripts.
+Sooner or later you will want to expose the functionality of your project to other users.
+This functionality could be in the form of scripts or modules the users will need to import.
+To achieve this you will need to build your package.

 ## An example porject